HeroCTF/HeroCTF_v4/Reverse/Turing/README.md

 - Compile the keystone project to have the libs
 - Compile the movfuscator (lol)

-After apllying the demovfuscator on the challenge, we can launch it to see how it works:
+After applying the demovfuscator on the challenge, we can launch it to see how it works:
 ```bash
 $ ./Turing_deobfuscated
 usage: ./Turing_deobfuscated <flag>